August Spångberg: Peace work and international relations

 During World War II, Spångberg demonstrated his commitment to democratic principles by voting against banning the Communist Party in 1940, believing civil liberties should be preserved even during wartime.

 In the post-war period, Spångberg became an active international peace advocate.
 He made diplomatic visits to Eastern European countries and participated in peace congresses across Europe, including the Inter-Parliamentary Union congress in Brussels in 1961.

 In 1962, he attended the World Peace Congress in Moscow as a Swedish Peace Committee delegate, accompanied by his wife.
 Despite criticism from some colleagues who accused him of spreading communist propaganda, Spångberg saw himself as a politician dedicated to détente.

 From 1963 to 1964, Spångberg played a crucial role in the parliamentary investigation of the Wennerström spy case, one of the most significant espionage scandals in Swedish Cold War history.
 Stig Wennerström, a high-ranking Swedish Air Force colonel, had been passing classified military information to the Soviet Union for years.
 As a member of the Committee on the Constitution (konstitutionsutskottet), Spångberg helped examine the government's handling of this complex and sensitive affair.
 The investigation revealed a massive breach of national security, with Wennerström having provided the Soviets with critical intelligence about Swedish and NATO defense capabilities over nearly two decades.
 His arrest in 1963 sent shockwaves through Swedish society and raised serious questions about military intelligence and national security protocols.

 In 1967, Spångberg was awarded the Eldh-Ekblad Peace Prize for his "unwavering work for the cause of peace."

 Pensioner

 For almost a quarter of a century as a pensioner, Spångberg continued to follow political life, led study circles within the Charlottenberg pensioners' association and the peace association, and attended the annual conferences of the county Social Democratic Workers' Party.
 At the age of 90, he was appointed a congress delegate of the Swedish Association of Hard of Hearing People (Hörselfrämjandets Riksförbund).
 Despite his own hearing impairment, he played a key role in founding the local branch in Charlottenberg.

 Archive and park

-There is a memorial park next to the Eda Municipality Library in Charlottenberg called August Spångbergs Park which features Charlottenbergs klockstapel.
-His parliamentary documents, letters, and literature were moved in November 2022 from the library to Värmlandsarkiv (the Regional Archives of Värmland) which is part of the Swedish National Archives.
+A memorial park next to the Eda Municipality Library in Charlottenberg, named August Spångbergs Park, features the Charlottenberg Bell Tower.
+In November 2022, his parliamentary documents, letters, and literature were moved from the library to the Regional Archives of Värmland (Värmlandsarkiv), part of the Swedish National Archives.